apache/gravitino/docs/how-to-build.md

    You can access the Gravitino Web UI by typing http://localhost:8090 in your browser

    > Note:
    >
    > If you need to debug the Gravitino server, enable the `GRAVITINO_DEBUG_OPTS` environment
    > variable in the `conf/gravitino-env.sh` file.
 Then you can create a `Remote JVM Debug`
    > configuration in `IntelliJ IDEA` and debug `gravitino.server.main`.
    >
    > Currently, Gravitino server can only run with JDK8 due to some dependencies.
 Please
    > make sure you have JDK8 installed and `JAVA_HOME` configured correctly.
-To check the Jave
+To check the Java
    > version, you can simply run `${JAVA_HOME}/bin/java -version` command.

 5. Stop Gravitino Server.